Better Chicken Commitment

 We want to raise the baseline for all chicken production.
 This will mean that consumers can trust that the chicken they are buying or being served hasn’t come from a poor welfare system.
 Chickens are sentient beings, not commodities, and deserve a good quality of life.

-The Better Chicken Commitment requires the following:
+Better Chicken Commitment requirements

 Why are these five requirements so important?